Shriya2524/Demand-forcasting/README.md

 1. **Data Preprocessing**:
    - Merging datasets from multiple sources into a unified structure.
    - Handling missing values and outliers using IQR-based techniques.
+   - Creating lagged variables for predictors like sales, clicks, and impressions for dynamic regression modeling.

 2. **Exploratory Data Analysis (EDA)**:
    - Visual insights using line graphs, scatter plots, and correlation heatmaps.
    - Time-based trends via day-wise and month-wise data aggregations.
    - Identification of seasonal and cyclical demand patterns.

+3. **Modeling Techniques**:
-3. **Time Series Modeling**:
+   - **Time Series Modeling**:
      - Comparison of ARIMA, SARIMA, ARIMAX, and SARIMAX models.
      - Evaluated models based on metrics like MAE, RMSE, and MAPE to select the best approach for long-term forecasting.
      - SARIMAX chosen for its ability to capture seasonality and align with real-world trends.
+   - **Multivariate Regression**:
+     - Dynamic regression incorporating lagged variables to capture dependencies across predictors.
+     - Comparison of dynamic regression with basic multiple regression models.
+     - Evaluated performance using Adjusted R-squared, RMSE, and MAE metrics.

 ---